RuiCunhaM/template-amc-informatics-exam/README.md

 % Marks the beginning of a new question group (visual effect only).
 % The parameter 'text' is used to convey some information about the question group, usually its score.
 \questiongroup{text}

+% Useful to add a small text describing a question group.
+\groupintro{text}
 ```

 Standard `latex` commands can also be useful.